On the Beilinson-Bloch conjecture over function fields: The Beilinson--Bloch conjecture over function fields

+\begin{cor} Assume that $C$ is projective.
+Let $K' \subseteq K$ be a subfield of finite degree, and assume the extension $K / K'$ factors as a tower of purely inseparable extensions and Galois extensions.
+Let $V$ be a smooth projective variety over $K'$, and suppose that there exists a smooth projective variety $X$ over $k$ such that $V_K \cong X \times_{k} K$, and $X$ satisfies the hypotheses of Proposition \ref{propBBForAbMots} for some fixed $i \in \Z$.
+Then $BB^i(V)$ and $T^i(V)$ hold. \end{cor} \begin{proof} Let $C'$ be the smooth projective curve with function field $K'$.
+By spreading out $V$ to a fibration over a sufficiently small open subscheme of $C'$, the claim follows from Propositions \ref{propBBAndTateAfterBaseChange} and \ref{propBBForAbMots}. \end{proof}

-The previous corollary can be used to derive the following result of Kahn. \begin{cor}[{\cite[Corollary 1]{Kahn2021}}] For $S$ a smooth, projective, geometrically integral surface over $\F_q$ such that the motive of $\ol{S}$ is a summand of the motive of an abelian variety over $\ol{\F}_q$, the kernel $T(S_K)$ of the Albanese map $\CH^2(S_K)_0 \to \Alb(S_K)(K)$ is finite. \end{cor} \begin{proof} By the Tate conjecture for divisors on abelian varieties over finite fields \cite{Tate1966}, $T^1(S)$ holds.
-Similarly, $T^1(S \times_{\F_q} C)$ holds, and $T^2(S \times_{\F_q} C)$ follows from the hard Lefschetz theorem.
-Corollary \ref{corBBForAbMots} now implies that $BB^1(S_K)$ and $BB^2(S_K)$ hold.
+Proposition \ref{propBBForAbMots} can be used to derive the following result of Kahn. \begin{cor}[{\cite[Corollary 1]{Kahn2021}}] For $S$ a smooth, projective, geometrically integral surface over $k$ such that the motive of $\ol{S}$ is a summand of the motive of an abelian variety over $\ol{k}$, the kernel $T(S_K)$ of the Albanese map $\CH^2(S_K)_{0, \Z} \to \Alb(S_K)(K)$ is finite. \end{cor} \begin{proof} By the Tate conjecture for divisors on abelian varieties, $T^1(S)$ holds.
+Similarly, $T^1(S \times_{k} C)$ holds, and $T^2(S \times_{k} C)$ follows from the hard Lefschetz theorem.
+Proposition \ref{propBBForAbMots} now implies that $BB^1(S_K)$ and $BB^2(S_K)$ hold.
 By the argument of \cite[Lemma 5.1]{Beilinson1987}, $T(S_K)$ is torsion.
-Now by \cite[Corollary 84]{Kahn2005} and the localization exact sequence, $T(S_K)$ is finite. \end{proof}
+As in Kahn's original proof, we now note that by \cite[Corollary 84]{Kahn2005} and the localization exact sequence, $T(S_K)$ is finite. \end{proof}